GRIST-Dev/grist_data/README.md

 Time_slice
 --------------------------------------------------------------------------------
 GRIST data do not have a time dimension for accumulation.
-Two time sampling intervals are supported:
+Two time sampling intervals for history files are supported:
-(i) A user-defined frequency that generates data at every N steps (including average and instantaneous state);
+(i) A user-defined frequency that generates data at every N steps (including average and instantaneous state; h1 history);
-(ii) Montly-mean output.
+(ii) Montly-mean output (h0 history).

-Currently, they can not be used simultaneously.
-For weather-forecast like applications, use N-step output; for long-term climate-modeling like applications, use monthly mean output, and do some selective restarts for intensive output.
+Sampling intervals beyond h0 and h1 at one runtime (e.g., h2, h3) requires code extension.

 One may use NCO for post-processing the data to desired time resolution: to add an unlimited time dimension and concatenate them together.